Turkish Delight (1973 film): Plot

-Their life together, while initially happy, is marred by bouts of strange behavior on Olga's behalf, including unexplainable reveries and rampant impulsivity.
-This tendency reaches a pitch of conflict in a family gathering in a Chinese restaurant.
+Eric and Olga's life together, while initially happy, is marred by bouts of strange behavior by Olga, including unexplainable reveries and rampant impulsivity.
+This tendency reaches a pitch of conflict at a family gathering in a Chinese restaurant.
 Eric finds himself insidiously baited into following Olga to the party, where he witnesses her flirting openly with a family friend, with the overt complicity of the rest of the diners.
-This prompts Eric to vomit over the attendants and slap Olga.
-She then leaves Eric, who proceeds to trash his studio, destroying anything that reminded him of her.
-This brings the movie to the point where it opened, ending the flashback.
+This prompts Eric to projectile vomit over the attendants and slap Olga.
+She leaves Eric, who proceeds to trash his studio, destroying anything that reminds him of her.
+This brings the narrative to the point where it opened, ending the flashback.

 Eric is still obsessed with Olga.
-Her family refuses to let him visit her, until he says he has come to arrange a divorce.
-His short stay sours when Olga's mother walks in on them having rough sex, and he is banished from her life permanently.
+Her family refuses to let him visit her until he says he has come to arrange a divorce.
+His short stay sours when Olga's mother walks in on Eric forcing himself onto Olga, and he is banished from her life permanently.
 Olga later becomes engaged to a wealthy American and visits Eric to pick up the remainder of her things before leaving for the United States.
-Eric comes to terms with her departure, and his closure is symbolized by a minor subplot in which he rescues a wounded seagull and sets if free once its wing heals.
+Eric comes to terms with her departure, and his closure is symbolized by a minor subplot in which he rescues a wounded seagull and sets it free once its wing heals.

-Some time later, Eric walks into a commercial center and spots Olga, flamboyantly dressed and acting oddly.
+Sometime later, Eric walks into a commercial center and spots Olga, flamboyantly dressed and acting oddly.
 She reveals that her American experience was a disaster and that she is living with her mother again.
 She suddenly collapses and Eric takes her to Paul's hospital, where she is diagnosed as having a brain tumor.
-Surgical intervention to remove the entire tumor is not entirely successful, and her death becomes an inevitable matter of course.
-Eric brings her a wig and Turkish delight, which is the only thing she will eat, as she fears harder food will break a loose tooth.
+Surgical intervention to remove the tumor is not entirely successful, and her death becomes an inevitable eventuality.
+Eric brings her a wig and Turkish delight, which is the only thing she will eat, as she mistakenly fears harder food will break her teeth.
 Soon after, she has a seizure and dies.
-Eric walks outside, past his sculpture of Olga, and solemnly dumps her wig in a trash disposal.
+Eric walks outside, past his sculpture of Olga, and solemnly dumps her wig in the trash.